 There are several different cultivars available, and they differ considerably in appearance.
 Here are six of the most popular types.

-If you prefer a plant with larger leaves, go for Mandaiana.
+If you prefer house plants with larger leaves, go for Mandaiana.
 It is compact, upright with full foliage.
 Mandaiana is a sturdier cultivar and performs well both indoors and outdoors.
 It is very tolerant of temperature fluctuations and does not tend to develop powdery mildew.

 Cissus Ellen Danica (Cissus rhombifolia):

 In the early 1970’s a Danish ivy grower found a variety with fine, serrated leaves and was called ‘Ellen Danica.”
 This variety soon became the most common type grown.

 Cissus Ellen Danica has very dark, lustrous leaves and looks of a bit more like oak leaves.
 This variety is commonly called the oak leaf ivy plant.

 Ellen Danica Grape Ivy was once a very popular choice for use in public settings such as hotel lobbies and malls.
 During the mid-to-late 1970s, it was produced in the United States in great numbers by houseplant growers.

 This variety is a great choice as a houseplant.
 It does not do well outdoors in hot areas as it tends to succumb to powdery mildew.

 Additionally, cuttings do not root well at uneven temperatures.
 A consistently moderate indoor temperature is ideal for the Ellen Danica plant.

 Another good alternative to Ellen Danica is Fionia.
 The plant has very rich, glossy green leaves and impressively hardy.
 If you want to propagate lots of plants quickly, Fionia is not the best choice because it is slow rooting.